RobertoFreireFerrazPassos/WeatherWebAPI/README.md

 - When historical weather database request fails, it is returning an unsuccessful response.
 Maybe, we can ignore and leave historical weather as optional data for this case.

-## To do next

-- Use Ef core
+## TO DO: Use Ef core

-- Review Exception handling
+## TO DO: Review Exception handling

+## TO DO: Resilience:

+- Retries: Retry requests that fail due to transient errors.
+- Timeouts: Cancel requests that exceed a specified time limit.
+- Fallbacks: Define alternative actions or results for failed operations.
+- Circuit Breakers: Temporarily suspend communication with unavailable services.